Last updated: 16 Jun 2021

 |Bing | Google||None|

-Gboard app used to come with Google search button which could do limited searches for events, movies, restaurants, parks, etc., but the company suddenly removed the feature from many devices.
-The feature is not available on devices such as Galaxy Note 10, Nokia 8.1, and Google Pixel devices.
+The Gboard app used a Google search button that could do limited searches for events, movies, restaurants, parks, etc., but the app no longer offers the button.

 Winner: SwiftKey| Score: SwiftKey: 3 | Gboard: 3

 Microsoft SwiftKey comes with a store where users can download over 300 themes for free.
 You have options to add a background image, enable/disable borders, and add or remove the number row.

 Check out: 7 Best SwiftKey Themes

 Gboard, on the other hand, comes with a few themes, background images, and styles.
 The benefit Gboard has is mixing backgrounds with styles.
 This gives you more options than available in the app,